The Unspoken Grief: Understanding Betrayal Trauma and Its Impact

 The feeling of being betrayed can evoke intense feelings of shame and humiliation, making it difficult to talk about the experience or seek support.

-Betrayal is a profound wound, and these intense emotions are a natural response to such deep hurt and loss.
+Betrayal is a deep wound, and these intense emotions are a natural response to such devistating hurt and loss.

 Beneath the Surface: The Impact on Your Inner World

-Betrayal trauma isn't just about surface-level emotions; it impacts your inner psychological landscape in profound ways.
+Betrayal trauma isn't just about surface-level emotions - it seriously impacts your inner psychological landscape.

 Activation of the Trauma Response